spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

     ![Deployment Page](images/dataflow-deploy-http-ingest.png)

-If you are using the local Data Flow Server, add the following deployment property to set the port to avoid a port collision.
+If you use the local Data Flow Server, add the following deployment property to set the port to avoid a port collision.

     ![Unique Port](images/dataflow-unique-port.png)